-I create mixed media three dimensional works constructed from a combination of organic and industrial materials.
-My artwork is fueled by my interest and studies in African American, European American and American Indian folk medicine, folklore, and folk magic.
+I create mixed media three-dimensional works constructed from a combination of organic and industrial materials.
+My artwork is fueled by my interest and studies in African-American, European American, and First Nations folk medicine, and folk magic.

-The works are not literal or narrative interpretation of these cultural practices; rather, I use combinations of materials such as human hair, bees’ wax, copies of vintage handwritten letters and documents, and traditional techniques such as casting, forging, and fabricating base metals to suggest or echo American folkways.
+The works are not literal or narrative interpretation of these cultural practices; rather, I use combinations of materials such as human hair, beeswax, feathers, and traditional techniques such as metal casting, forging, and fabricating base metals to suggest or echo American folkways.

 photos: Aglio Arts (copyright)